mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/fetch-events/kotlin.md

 }
 ```

 Above method converts `NexmoMemberEvent` to a `String` that will be displayed as a single line in the chat conversation.
 Similar conversion need to be done for `NexmoTextEvent`.
-Let's fill the body of the `getConversationLine(textEvent: NexmoTextEvent)` method.
+Let's fill the body of the `getConversationLine(textEvent: NexmoTextEvent)` method:

 ```kotlin
 private fun getConversationLine(textEvent: NexmoTextEvent): String {